Kmeakin/walrus-report/src/20-reference.md

 The Walrus type system is a simplification of the Rust type system, which is itself an extension of the classic *Hindley-Milner* type system.

-The original Hindley-Milner type system (TODO: cite), provides a set of inferences rules for determining a single "most general type" for expressions in the *simply-typed λ-calculus*.
+The original Hindley-Milner type system @Milner78atheory, provides a set of inferences rules for determining a single "most general type" for expressions in the *simply-typed λ-calculus*.
 For the purposes of this report, it is sufficient just to be aware that the simply-typed *λ*-calculus is a very primitive